klarna/on-demand-for-digital-goods-docs/integration.md

 Let us go over the above code and see what it does.
 First, a new purchase is created using the information posted with the form.
 Should you care to delve into the specifics of the `Klarna::Purchase` object you are welcome to [look at the source code](https://github.com/klarna/sample-digital-goods-backend/blob/master/models/klarna/purchase.rb), but simply put it is a wrapper object for [Klarna's on Demand API](http://docs.inapp.apiary.io/).
 Specifically, for the creation of [orders](http://docs.inapp.apiary.io/#orders).

 Once created, we attempt to authorize the purchase.
-If everything goes smoothly, we will then respond with the article's paid contents.
+If everything goes smoothly, we will then respond with the article's paid contents and purchase info.
 Otherwise, we will return an indicative error.

 There are a few things worth noticing in the example above: